jonathanhogg/flitter/docs/tutorial.md

 !window size=1920;1080
   !canvas
-    !text text="Hello world!" font_size=100 point=958;542 color=1;0;0
+    !text text="Hello world!" font_size=100 point=950;550 color=1;0;0
     !text text="Hello world!" font_size=100 point=960;540 color=1
 ```

 You should see the window now displays the original message in white, overlaid
-on top of the same text in red drawn with a slight offset.
-The result is a
+on top of the same text in red drawn with an offset.
+The result is a red
-slight red 3D "shadow" to the original text.
-There are some immediately useful
+"shadow" to the original text.
+There are some immediately useful things to learn
-things to learn from this:
+from this:

 - Drawing generally proceeds downwards through the file, with later elements
   drawn on top of earlier ones.
 - The drawing canvas follows the common document convention of the origin being
   at the top left and the *y* axis pointing down.
-So `542` is lower down in the
+So `550` is lower down in the
-  window than `540` and `958` is further left than `960`.
+  window than `540` and `950` is further left than `960`.
 - Colors can be specified as either 1 or 3 item vectors.
 If given as a single
   value then the number represents a gray level from 0 to 1, if given as three
   values then the number represents an RGB triplet also in the range 0 to 1.

-!["Hello World!" written in white with a slight red
+!["Hello World!" written in white with a red
 shadow](tutorial_images/tutorial2.jpg)

 We can pull out some of the duplicated values in these two text nodes so that